“The best ever, with tougher canvas and an extra layer of comfort.”

 Are Chuck Taylors and Converse the same thing?

 Converse is the company that makes Chuck Taylors.
-There are two types of Chuck Taylors, the Chuck Taylor All Star and Chuck Taylor 70.
-They look similar but I prefer the Chuck Taylor All Star.
+There are two main types of Chuck Taylors, the Chuck Taylor All Star and Chuck Taylor 70.

 Which Converse are the most comfortable?